IvetteMcDermott/PP2-Js/README.md

 The score, as the exercise actions are repeated over and over, it will log the amount of tries, and the amount of right answers.
 As the amount of tries get to ten, the game will stop and give back a final result in a pop div where can be read the number of right answers of the ten tries that had been done, that together with an encouraging message and a fun gif again.

 After that, the children will need to exit the game as it will be locked.
-The game won't exit automatically, this thinking of the children could want to show their results to someone that it is not inmediatelly available.
+The game won't exit automatically, this thinking that the children could want to show their results to someone that it is not immediately available.

 The exit is triggered by a button in the bottom right corner, it will give an alert to confirm the exit and a second one inviting them to come back again.
 After that it will bring the screen to the welcome one again.